 You may have noticed that we've yet to discuss whether or not SMART tools are, in fact, a reliable indicator of hard drive health.
 So, are they?
 The answer is yes and no. While some SMART attributes are widely felt to be useful in predicting HDD failure, it's also commonly accepted that the system is not without its limitations.

-Most notably, SMART can’t predict 100 per cent of hard drive crashes, because not all hard drive crashes are predictable in the first place.
+Most notably, SMART can't predict 100 per cent of hard drive crashes, because not all hard drive crashes are predictable in the first place.
 While errors that arise from regular mechanical wear and tear tend to show up as abnormal SMART readings, sudden electronic malfunctions and component failures do not.
-To put this in perspective, a 2007 Google study of 100,000 consumer-grade HDDs found that fewer than three-quarters (64 per cent) of failures over a nine-month period were not flagged up in their SMART tools beforehand.
+To put this in perspective, a 2007 Google study of 100,000 consumer-grade HDDs found 64 per cent of failures over a nine-month period were not flagged up in their SMART tools beforehand.

 Last November, cloud backup provider Backblaze published a fascinating study on the wildy varying usability of different SMART attributes.
 Based on readings from almost 40,000 hard drives storing 100 petabytes of customer data, it concluded that out of 70 available attributes, only five were actually reliable indicators of HDD failure.
 "We would love to use more - ideally the drive vendors would tell us exactly what the SMART attributes mean," wrote engineer Brian Beach.

 In reality, then, SMART are able to predict some types of hard drive failures, but they cannot provide a 100 per cent accurate way to know how and when one of your HDDs is about to meet its maker.
 As we stated before, unfortunately, not all hard drive failures are predictable.